InfraBlockchain/infrablockchain-antelope/contracts/yx.ntoken/README.md

 ```

 ## wptransfer
-Transfer the native token regardless of the system depository with designated fee payer
+Transfer the native token regardless of the system depository with the designated fee payer

 * If the fee payer account is different from 'from' account, you should use this action.
 * 'wp' means 'with payer'.
 * It requires the signature of the fee payer account.